Skip to Main Content

 If your work is published in Gold OA, you can directly send the published version to the library instead.
 Learn more about publishing in Gold OA here.

-How to deposit?
+How to Deposit?

 PolyU faculty, staff or student may submit your work via Direct Online Submission system*.